Programs Requiring Prior University Study

 For further information, contact the Admissions Office at 705-474-3450, ext.
 4600, or email admissions@nipissingu.ca.

-Admission consideration will be given to applicants who have completed or will be in the position to complete 60 credits (10 full-course equivalents), including SWRK-1007 (or equivalent), SWRK-2006 (or equivalent), SWRK-2106 (or equivalent), SWLF-1006 (or equivalent), 6 credits (1 full course equivalent) in Humanities and 6 credits (1 full course equivalent) in Science by the end of April 2022.
+Admission consideration will be given to applicants who have completed or will be in the position to complete 60 credits (10 full-course equivalents), including SWRK-1007 (or equivalent), SWRK-2006 (or equivalent), SWRK-2106 (or equivalent), SWLF-1006 (or equivalent) and 6 credits (1 full course equivalent) in Humanities by the end of April 2024.
 A minimum of 70% is required in each of SWRK-1007, SWRK-2006, SWRK-2106 and SWLF-1006.
-If admitted, a final transcript indicating that all courses have been completed and required grades/averages have been met must be received by June 30, 2023.
+If admitted, a final transcript indicating that all courses have been completed and required grades/averages have been met must be received by June 30, 2024.

 Find a list of approved course equivalencies for Nipissing University’s SWRK-1007, SWRK-2006, SWRK-2106 and SWLF-1006 courses.
 Applicants who have completed course(s) not listed and wish to have them evaluated for equivalency should contact the Admissions Office at admissions@nipissingu.ca.
 We recommend that prospective applicants send their request prior to submitting an application.
 You may be asked to provide detailed course outlines when requesting the equivalency.